 Saturday Life Workshops

-The sessions are untutored and last from 10.00am – 4.00pm with a break of 1hr at lunchtime.
+Hertford Art Society runs Life Workshops in Cowbridge Halls, Hertford, SG14 1PG on the last Saturday of 9 months during the year.
+The only exception is the October Session which is sometimes changed when it coincides with the Members’ Show.
+Although these are primarily run for Members we welcome enthusiastic visitors at £17.00 per session, this includes coffee, tea and biscuits, available all day.
+The sessions are untutored and last from 10.00am – 4.00pm with a break for lunch.
 We work in in all mediums including prep work for sculpture.
 Bring whatever medium and equipment you require with you.
-These photographs are from a recent workshop and illustrate the exciting variety of work produced by the artists.
+The photographs below illustrate the exciting variety of work produced by the artists.

 If you are interested please contact [email protected] for further details.

 Led by Sally Hunter

 This workshop was led by Sally Hunter, a Member who has developed her own style of collage using photographs of animals and pets as a starting point.
 Her work has energy and personality; she often tailors the image to suit the pet’s owner.
 One portrait had elements of buildings and structures hidden in the form of the charming dog whose owner was an architect.
 Sally also enjoys creating portraits of people and landscapes in collage.

 Members were asked to bring a chosen image and Sally kindly supplied paper, gluesticks, pencils, scissors and a stack of magazines.

 Showing us some examples of her own work Sally encouraged a free approach using large torn or cut pieces of printed material in order to accomplish something worthwhile in the short time available for this session.
 We were advised to do a quick sketch in pencil and then think of a suitable colour palette.
 The joy of using a variety of magazines is that the most unlikely photographs or patterns can be torn and used in a creative manner in order to create the form and features of a chosen image.